yashaskaram/csharp-razor-task-tracking/TASKS.md

 ### Displaying the Tasks
 Inside of the `Index.cshtml` Razor markup file, add an opening and closing 'table' tag.
-Inside the table create a foreach loop to iterate through the `Tasks` using an iteration variable called task.
+Inside the table create a foreach loop to iterate through the `Model.Tasks` using an iteration variable called task.
 Inside the loop, create a new 'tr' tag, and then print out each `task` property in a 'td' tag.
 (Note: The table columns should display in the order of: Id, Title, Description, and Priority.)